piepdx/pie-cookbook/notes/logistics/cadence-timing.md

 By class three (Coconut Creme) we had learned to break the class into three marathons, each about a month a piece.
 A series of stages and gates that culminated in the performance at Demo Day.

+Throughout the course of these stages and gates, we tailor the mentor talks to match the topic — or to queue up the obvious need for the startups to focus on these particular topics.

 Here's how we broke it out:

 ### Product (Month 1)